-In connection with a recapitalization which took place in May 1997, we loaned Dr. Hartnett, our President and Chief Executive Officer, \$500,000 to purchase shares of our capital stock.
-The loan did not bear interest and is due on the earlier of (i) June 23, 2007, (ii) the consummation of a sale of our company or (iii) the consummation of an initial public offering by us.
-The loan was secured by a pledge of Dr. Hartnett's shares of RBCI to us.
-This loan was repaid in full upon the consummation of our initial public offering in August 2005.
+In connection with a recapitalization which took place in May of 1997, we loaned Dr. Hartnett, our President and Chief Executive Officer, \$500,000 to purchase shares of our capital stock.
+The loan does not bear interest and is due on the earlier of (i) June 23, 2007, (ii) the consummation of a sale of our company or (iii) the consummation of an initial public offering by us.
+The loan is secured by a pledge of Dr. Hartnett's shares of RBCI to us.
+The loan will be repaid in full upon the consummation of this offering.